“Pemigewasset Wilderness” (2021) 24″ x 14″

 I began weaving in 2001 when I took a class in landscape tapestry taught in Santa Fe, NM.
 With a background in watercolor painting, knitting, and needlepoint, I quickly became enthralled with the process of “painting with wool.”
 In addition to taking five studio classes with James Koehler, I have continued my study of color theory, design, and weaving technique by taking a variety of workshops and studio classes.

 I became a juried member of the League of New Hampshire Craftsmen in January 2007.
 My tapestries are on display at five of their galleries.
-2018 was my eleventh year as an exhibitor at their Annual Craftsmen Fair at Sunapee, NH, a nine day event in early August.
+2021 will be my thirteenth year as an exhibitor at their Annual Craftsmen Fair at Sunapee, NH, a nine day event in early August.
 This is a wonderful opportunity not only to display and sell my tapestries, but also to explain the art of tapestry weaving to the many people who visit my booth.